-Much like the early days of traveling players, there’s a traveling exhibition about the history of the theatre, and its currently in London.
+Much like the early days of travelling players, there’s a travelling exhibition about the history of the theatre, and it’s currently in London.

 It’s a display that charts the history of plays and theatre in Europe, from the ancient Greeks right up to modern times, focusing mostly on the architecture of the theatre — the grand open arenas to medieval open air stands to modern grand palaces of plays.

 The exhibition was created from objects supplied by six theatre museums from six different European countries.
 With more than 250 exhibits, the exhibition illustrates how the history of Europe from antiquity to the present is mirrored in the performances and the theatre buildings of the different eras.

 The modern theatre in Christian Europe started with the Passion Plays, suitably religious offerings to remind the peasants to pay the church their dues.

 One such play, the Oberammergau Passion Play was first performed in 1634 as an offering to stop the plague, and as insurance, is still performed every decade to this very day.
 The next one is in 2020, if you want to book tickets now.